GrapheneOS/hardened_malloc/README.md

 traditional allocator design.
 It aims to provide decent overall performance with a focus on long-term performance and memory usage rather than allocator micro-benchmarks.
-It offers scalability via a configurable number of entirely independently arenas, with the internal locking within arenas further divided up per size class.
+It offers scalability via a configurable number of entirely independent arenas, with the internal locking within arenas further divided up per size class.

 This project currently supports Bionic (Android), musl and glibc.
 It may